Skip to Main Content Mansfield Library Research Guides

 Scaffold Throughout Your Course

 • “Flip” instruction - assign students materials as homework and benefit from more active learning during class time.
-Integrate the material in a class website to connect students with the content you want them to engage or add it to Moodle.
+Integrate the material in a class website to connect students with the content you want them to engage or add it to Canvas.

 • Mix and match the tutorials, videos, and quizzes to address the demands of your course, a specific research or critical thinking assignment, the needs of specific students, or to begin incorporating information literacy content in your course.
 See Credo’s Teaching Guides, which recommend multimedia to match common course needs.